Jewish exodus from the Muslim world: Israeli government

 The issue of comparison of the Jewish exodus with the Palestinian exodus was raised by the Israeli Foreign Ministry as early as 1961.

 In 2012, a special campaign on behalf of the Jewish refugees from Arab countries was established and gained momentum.
 The campaign urges the creation of an international fund that would compensate both Jewish and Palestinian Arab refugees, and would document and research the plight of Jewish refugees from Arab countries.
-In addition, the campaign plans to create a national day of recognition in Israel to remember the 850000 Jewish refugees from Arab countries, as well as to build a museum that would document their history, cultural heritage, and collect their testimony.
+In addition, the campaign plans to create a national day of recognition in Israel to remember the 850,000 Jewish refugees from Arab countries, as well as to build a museum that would document their history, cultural heritage, and collect their testimony.

 On 21 September 2012, a special event was held at the United Nations to highlight the issue of Jewish refugees from Arab countries.
-Israeli ambassador Ron Prosor asked the United Nations to "establish a center of documentation and research" that would document the "850000 untold stories" and "collect the evidence to preserve their history", which he said was ignored for too long.
+Israeli ambassador Ron Prosor asked the United Nations to "establish a center of documentation and research" that would document the "850,000 untold stories" and "collect the evidence to preserve their history", which he said was ignored for too long.
 Israeli Deputy Foreign Minister Danny Ayalon said that "We are 64 years late, but we are not too late."
 Diplomats from approximately two dozen countries and organizations, including the United States, the European Union, Germany, Canada, Spain, and Hungary attended the event.
 In addition, Jews from Arab countries attended and spoke at the event.

+Mizrahi Jews

+Israeli historian Benny Morris wrote that "the experience of discrimination and persecution in the Arab world, and the centuries of subjection and humiliation that preceded 1948 ... [left] a deep dislike, indeed hatred, of that world among [first generation Mizrahim who fled or were expelled] and their descendants."